HeylonNHP/ImageOptimiser/README.md

 # ImageOptimiser
 Easy to use image optimiser GUI

-Designed to be similar to PNGGauntlet, but with the added ability to lossessly optimise JPEG's using JPEGtran, and possibly in future to convert PNG's to FLIF when specified.
+Designed to be similar to PNGGauntlet, but with the added ability to <b>lossessly</b> optimise JPEG's using JPEGtran, and possibly in future to convert PNG's to FLIF when specified.
 <p>
 <b>Currently can do:</b><br>